roadtocode4u/spaceship/docs/javascript/04-operator/04-operator.md

 The document.write() method is then used to output the value of `result` to the document, which will display as the number `30` in the rendered HTML.

 **2. Subtraction Operator (-)**

+The subtraction operator (-) subtracts one number from another.

 **Code**